nathan-contino/nathan-contino.github.io/_posts/2021-11-08-foco-yeah-howling-cows.markdown

 built-in rest stop: the road at the top of the dam, halfway up the hill (the rest of the road continues up, up and away into the ridge between the reservoir and town).
 We gritted our teeth, and tackled the hill.
 By the time we made it to the top of the dam, I was happy to shed a layer of jacket and sip some water.
-But I didn't expect the view: a breathtaking vista of rocky ridge, reservoir, and just the faint outlines of high peaks poking their tips behind the foothills.
+But I didn't expect the view: a breathtaking vista of rocky ridge, reservoir, and just the faint outlines of high peaks peeking from behind the foothills.

 ![dam](/../_images/nov_08_foco/dam.jpg)